Skip to Main Content

 Moody Neighborhood Library

 Moody Neighborhood Library is named after Nettie Moody.
 She operated the Texas Abstract Company and was an active real estate investor.
-In 1946 she was named Houston's Businesswoman of the Year.

 Oak Forest Neighborhood Library